What IS Alginate?

 The alginate powder is mixed with plain water to form a thick liquid.
 It can be as thin as pancake batter or as thick as cream cheese depending on the type of mold you want to make.

 This liquid is applied to the skin and in a few minutes (determined by the formula) the alginate “sets” to a rubbery consistency.
-Alginate is Hypo-Allergenic (safe) and does NOT heat up when setting.
+Alginate is Hypo-Allergenic (safe) and does NOT heat up and does NOT stick to the skin.
 When the alginate is removed from the skin the surface of the alginate has captured every detail of the surface of the skin right down to the fingerprint.
 This is the mold.

 To produce a lifecast, a suitable casting material must be poured into the alginate mold.
+We normally use Gypsum Cement in LifeCasting.
 When the casting material “sets” or “hardens”, the alginate is removed and an exact duplicate of the body part has been produced.
 See Hand Casting Procedure.